 Oh, Porto.
-You truly are an instagrammer’s dream come true.
+You indeed are an Instagrammer’s dream come true.
 Between the buildings dripping with perfectly detailed azulejo and the city’s view of the Douro River, you probably won’t know where to begin.
-For travelers running short on time but hoping to photograph Porto’s crown jewels, here’s what I consider to be its most photo worthy spots.
+For travelers running short on time but hoping to photograph Porto’s crown jewels, here’s what I consider to be its most photo-worthy spots.

 1. Ribeira District